 As Wellesley only requires one supplement, this is your chance to stand out as an applicant.
 Be genuine in your writing and don’t be scared to let some personality shine through!

-We hope that this guide has been helpful to get you started on your writing, but don’t be afraid to look for essays of applicants who have successfully been admitted to Wellesley either.
-While you can’t and shouldn’t use their ideas directly, it will show you the kinds of profiles that really speak to the admissions officers.
-Best of luck from the CollegeVine team!
+We hope that this guide has been helpful to get you started on your writing, but you may also want to check out essays of applicants who have successfully been admitted to Wellesley.
+While you can’t and shouldn’t use their ideas directly, it will show you the kinds of profiles that speak to the admissions officers.